carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 - β Diversity: It is the difference (measured as distance) between two or more environments.
 It can be measured with metrics like Bray-Curtis dissimilarity, Jaccard distance, or UniFrac distance, to name a few.
-Each one of this distance, metrics are focused on a characteristic of the community (*e.g.* Unifrac distance measures the phylogenetic relationship between the species of the community).
+Each one of this distance metrics are focused on a characteristic of the community (*e.g.* Unifrac distance measures the phylogenetic relationship between the species of the community).

 In the next example, we will look at the α and the β components of the diversity of a